Skip to content

 album planche contact

-do you see the printing raster and the over saturated colors?
+Do you see the printing raster and the over-saturated colors?

-Why image durability is important?
+Why is image durability important?

 What can alter a print?